-is a threat to wildlife.
+is a threat to wildlife and local people.
 Habitats must be maintained, yet only 15% of the world's land is protected.
-This must increase so that important ecosystems can sustain life on Earth.
+Experts recommend we need to protect 30% of our planet by 2030 to sustain life on Earth.

 events are increasing as the space for nature shrinks and the competition for resources rises.
 When elephants raid crops or carnivores prey on livestock, it can damage the local perception of wildlife and lead to wildlife and human deaths.

-In 2019, we launched Connected Conservation Foundation, a non-profit organisation registered in the UK and operating independently under a board of directors' governance.
-The Foundation focuses on:
+Connected Conservation Foundation was launched in 2019.
+It is a non-profit organisation registered in both the UK and South Africa operating independently under a board of directors' governance.

 expanding opportunities